christofferholmstedt/ideas/README.md

   1. Start only with the ideas that you really think you will find useful
   2. Try to create a running program ASAP and don't spend too much time making the perfect design.

+### What will this project include
+This git/github project will include all my ideas I come to think of and within each idea description I will try to keep track for how many days straight I think of it.